liberapay/liberapay.com/README.md

 [Postgres.app](http://www.postgresql.org/download/).
 If installing using a package manager, you may need several packages.
-On Ubuntu and Debian, the required packages are: postgresql (base), libpq5-dev (includes headers needed to build the psycopg2 Python library), and postgresql-contrib (includes hstore)
+On Ubuntu and Debian, the required packages are: postgresql (base), libpq5-dev (includes headers needed to build the psycopg2 Python library), and postgresql-contrib (includes hstore).

 The reason we want you to use Postgres locally instead of SQLite is so that your development environment closely matches production, minimizing a class of